 In fact, Seynabou notes that she often has excess vegetables from the garden that she sells on the market in Gossas.
 She invests her profits in her Voluntary Savings and Lending Association (VSLA) group, and earns interest on her savings.

 With the ability to grow her own food, save her own money, and save firewood and time by cooking on her improved cookstove that she built with training from CREATE!’s field technicians, Seynabou reports that she has seen her quality of life greatly improve.
-Over the past eight years, women in her community have been working to continue to increase their capacity for sustainability and self-sufficiency, under her steady leadership as vice president of the Diender garden cooperative.
+Over the past eight years, women in her community have been working to continue to increase their capacity for sustainability and self-sufficiency, under her steady leadership.